argonautproject/us-core-patient-data-feed/spec.md

 For each supported resource type:
 - Servers SHALL support the Required-Support Triggers as specified in Table 1
-- Servers MAY support the Optional-Support Triggers as specified in Table 1
 - Servers SHALL support the Conditional-Support Triggers (i.e., `delete`) if they support deletion of the corresponding FHIR resources

 Servers that choose to support `delete` triggers SHALL document their specific behavior regarding resource deletion and availability.